Attention Deficit Hyperactivity Disorder (ADHD): For reading

-As maintaining concentration whilst reading can be difficult for some students with acquired brain injury text-to-speech applications have been listed below.
+Maintaining concentration whilst reading can be difficult for some students with ADHD, text-to-speech applications have been listed below.

 Read & Write TextHelp, ClaroRead & Kurzweil 3000